jjoechu-bit/keeper-draft-room/README.md

 # Keeper Draft Room

-Keeper Draft Room is a private, read-only fantasy football analysis dashboard for a personal 12-team Yahoo keeper league.
+Keeper Draft Room is a private, read-only fantasy football analysis dashboard for two personal 12-team Yahoo leagues: one keeper league and one redraft league.

-The project is designed to help one league manager understand roster construction, player availability, waiver options, trades, matchups, and keeper decisions.
-It combines Yahoo league data with independently sourced fantasy rankings and projections to produce explainable recommendations.
+The project is designed to help one league manager understand roster construction, player availability, waiver options, trades, and matchups across both leagues.
+The keeper-league profile also supports keeper-cost and future-value analysis.
+It combines Yahoo league data with independently sourced fantasy rankings and projections to produce explainable recommendations tailored to each league's scoring and roster settings.

 ## Intended use

-The application is limited to one user and one primary Yahoo Fantasy Football league.
+The application is limited to one user and two personal Yahoo Fantasy Football leagues.
+It is not a public or multi-user service.
 Yahoo Fantasy Sports API access will be used to retrieve:

 - The authenticated user's leagues and teams
 - League settings and scoring rules